NOC-OI/python-novice-esces/_episodes/07-cond.md

 ~~~
 if (1 < 0) or (1 >= 0):
-    print('at least one test is true')
+    print("at least one test is true")
 ~~~
 {: .language-python}